-It is almost December and you are probably seeking for a perfect winter destination.
-If you are a passionate skier this is your favourite time of the year and you will enjoy our recommended ski resorts.
+It is almost December and you are maybe seeking a perfect winter destination for your next vacation.
+If you are a passionate skier this is your favorite time of the year and you will enjoy our recommended ski resorts.
 And if you simply love to wander around interesting cities this is the time when it’s less crowded and much cheaper.
 Plus, you get to see amazing Christmas decorations.
-So, we are bringing you our top winter destinations in Europe, you will love them.
+So, we are bringing you our top winter destinations in Europe.

 Get ready, pack some warm clothes and get going.

 If you are a fan of skiing and want to do it in an affordable way there is a bunch of ski resorts in Austria that you can visit and enjoy.

 Gerlitzen is a ski resort in the sunny Carinthia region, in Southern Austria.
 It is known as a family-friendly ski resort and the only one in the region that is certified as convenient for families with kids and for beginners, but best suited to intermediate skiers.
 It is a large resort with 40 km of trails, 15 lifts (1 gondola, 7 chair lifts, 7 surface lifts).
 There are 5 km of cross-country ski trails, too.
 This sunny resort has an average of 53 sunny days per season (the average for all ski resorts in Austria is 42 sunny days).

 Season: December 1 – March 31

 Accommodation: There is really a lot of hotels and apartments on the Gerlitzen itself as well as in the surroundings.
 You can also find a bunch of places via Airbnb.

 Read more about trails, opening hours, accommodation, and prices at Gerlitzen here.

 How to get to Gerlitzen?